dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

-## Unit Testing Crm Plugins
+## Unit Testing Crm Plugins, Effort = Person Hours = Money.

-The purpose of this post will be to look at the code for a fairly typical looking crm plugin, and examine how the code for that plugin could have been better formulated (refactored) to allow for easier unit testing.
+The purpose of this post will be to look at the code for a fairly typical looking crm plugin, and examine how to implement a unit test for that plugin.
+We will then look at how we could write / refactor the plugin, with unit testing "in mind" - so that the effort of writing the unit test is significantly reduced.
+Effort == Person Hours == Money.

-## Why bother with Unit Testing and also I have Integration Tests so ...

-I'm not going to go into all of the merrits of unit testing here.
-Suffice it to say that Unit tests allow you to assert that code meets expectations and to do so in a way that doesn't require external dependencies (such as a running Dynamics Crm).
-They also act as a safety net for detecting regressions in the code base.

-## Let's start with a plugin - and it's requirements
+## A plugin - and it's requirements

-Firstly, let's look at a plugin that we will call the `ReclaimCreditPlugin` that delivers the following requirements:
+Firstly, let's look at a plugin that we will call the `ReclaimCreditPlugin`.
+Here are the requirements:

 1. It must run only within a transaction with the database.
 2. When a Contact entity is Updated, if the contact has a parent account, and that parent account is "on hold" then set the "taketheirshoes" flag on the contact record to true.

+I beleive this ficticious plugin to be a pretty decent example of a plugin, because it carries out the following tasks which are fairly typical:

+1. Has some conditional logic in it
+2. Get's the current entity from `IPluginExecutionContext`
+3. Get's the `IOrganizationService` using the `IOrganizationServiceFactory`
+3. Retrieves another entity using the `IOrganizationService`
+3. Updates an entity using the `IOrganizationService`

 ## Developer Jon Doe

-Here is the code that Jon Doe then writes, for this plugin, based on those requirements.
+Jon Doe immediately gets to work on writing the plugin for those requirements.
+He produces the following plugin:

 ``` csharp
   public class ReclaimCreditPlugin : IPlugin